dincarnato/draco-docs/docs/draco.md

 The analysis terminates when a non-informative eigengap is encountered as, normally, the subsequent eigengaps are non-informative as well.
 In some particular cases, however, eigengaps have been observed to behave unexpectedly.
 In such situations, although an eigengap is marked as non-informative, one or more eigengaps immediately downstream of it are again informative.
 To account for these situations, whenever a non-informative eigengap is encountered, DRACO can perform a *lookahead* evaluation of the ``lookaheadEigengaps`` subsequent eigengaps.
 If one of these is marked as informative, then the analysis of the eigengaps is allowed to continue.<br/>
 <br/>
-Once the number of conformations has been determined, the algorithm uses a __Graph-Cut__ approach to weight each base in the window, according to its affinity to each of the different conformations.
-Reads are then assigned to each conformation.
+Once the number of conformations has been determined, the algorithm uses a __normalized Graph-Cut__ approach to weight each base in the window, according to its affinity to each of the different conformations.
+This approach tries to find the best way to partition the previously built graph.
+It is composed of two steps:

+1. __Initialization__.
+During this step, each base of each cluster is assigned a random weight.
+The step is repeated ``softClusteringInits`` times and the solution with the lowest score is picked.
+2. __Refinement__.
+During this step, the weights of the bases are dynamically altered by ``softClusteringWeightModule`` in an attempt to further minimize the score.
+This step is repeated ``softClusteringIters`` and the solution with the lowest score is picked.

+__Note:__ in the original implementation of DRACO, this step was carried out only once.
+While being significantly faster, the downside was a higher risk of finding suboptimal graph partitioning solutions, corresponding to local score minima.
+Lowering the ``softClusteringWeightModule`` and increasing the ``softClusteringIters`` can slow down the analysis, but it significantly increases the likelihood that the *true* optimal solution is identified, further ensuring reproducibility of the analysis results.

+Following identification of the optimal graph partitioning, reads are assigned to each conformation.
 If the fraction of reads assigned to a conformation is &lt; ``minClusterFraction``, the number of conformations for the window is decreased by one, and the step is repeated.<br/>
 <br/>
 Final step of the analysis involves merging consecutive windows, found to form the same number of conformations, into *window sets*.
 Let's however consider the following case:
 <br/><br/>